James G. Monahan

-James Gideon Monahan (January 12, 1855 – December 5, 1923) was a U.S. Representative from Wisconsin.
+James Gideon Monahan (January 12, 1855 – December 5, 1923) was an American lawyer and politician who served one as a U.S. Representative from Wisconsin from 1919 to 1921.

 Born at Willow Springs, near Darlington, Wisconsin, Monahan attended the common schools and graduated from the Darlington High School in 1875.
 He studied law and was admitted to the bar in 1878.

+Early career

 He commenced practice in Mineral Point, Wisconsin.

 He returned to Darlington in 1880.
 He served as district attorney of Lafayette County 1880-1884.

 From 1883 till 1919 he was editor and owner of the Darlington Republican Journal.

 He served as delegate to the Republican National Convention in 1888.

 He also served as collector of internal revenue for the second Wisconsin district 1900-1908.

+Affiliations

 He was a member of Evening Star Masonic Lodge #64 F&AM Wisconsin and served as the Most Worshipful Grand Master of Masons in Wisconsin in 1898.

+Congress

 Monahan was elected as a Republican to the Sixty-sixth Congress (March 4, 1919 – March 3, 1921) as the representative of Wisconsin's 3rd congressional district.

 He was an unsuccessful candidate for renomination in 1920 to the Sixty-seventh Congress.

+Death and burial

 He died in Dubuque, Iowa, December 5, 1923.

 He was interred in Union Grove Cemetery, Darlington, Wisconsin.